Doberman Pinscher

 During the 1970s, a random albino mutation gene occurred, and while it resulted in a new color for the breed (white), the albino gene wasn’t without its accompanying health issues.
 The specific gene has since been identified, and breeders can use a simple DNA test to help avoid albinism in Dobermans.

-Today, the Doberman is a highly popular breed, currently ranking 18th in popularity out of the 195 breeds recognized by the AKC.
+Today, the Doberman is a popular family dog.
 Along with 30 other breeds, the Doberman Pinscher is part of the AKC’s Working Group classification, which recognizes breeds that have historically performed jobs (search-and-rescue dogs or guard dogs, for example).

 So, where is the best place to find Doberman puppies?
 You can find a list of reputable Doberman breeders on the American Kennel Club’s website.
 What’s the average Doberman price?
 Depending on the breeder, expect to spend anywhere from $1,500 to $3,000 for a pup.
 But for that, you usually are getting a dog who’s been screened for health and temperament issues, and they might even come with pedigree papers.
-You can also reach out to Doberman Pinscher rescue organizations to adopt a Doberman or keep an eye out for the breed at your local animal shelter.
+You can also reach out to Doberman Pinscher rescue organizations to adopt a Doberman, keep an eye out for the breed at your local animal shelter, or search Chewy’s database of adoptable dogs in your area.

 FAQs